krik8235/ml-sales-prediction/README.md

 ## Key Features

-A dynamic pricing system for an online retailer using predictions served by machine learning models:
+A dynamic pricing system for an online retailer using predictions served by ML models:

    - A multi-layered Feedforward Neural Network,